-A temporary advertising sign of approximate dimensions 4.5m x 2.5m is proposed to be erected at the south eastern corner of the village adjacent to Unit 44, near the road frontage.
-This sign will be removed no later than at the end of the construction phase of the last stage.
+A temporary advertising sign of approximate dimensions $4.5m \ge 2.5m$ may be displayed during construction.
+This sign will be removed no later than at the end of the construction phases of the last stage.

 A village site plan will be erected immediately inside the front entrance of the village.
-The plan will show the location and numbers of all units throughout the Village.
-Each street intersection will also have a posted sign indicating the unit numbers in the respective street.
-The Village Community Centre will have a small sign identifying the Centre and the location of visitor parking.
+The site plan will show the location and numbers of all units throughout the Village.

-Air Conditioners
+.2 Air Conditioners